licar/MartinRobots/README.md

   Coordinator - launches robots
 10) Rotation - should happen by coordinates that is why directions must be able to mapping via coordinates.
 For quick mapping better to use dictionary
 11) Movement - shuld use coordinates of directions
+12) Required validate coordinates that is why better to do it at the input stage

 Estimation : two working days